$7.3 million Capital Cost

 Project Controls, Technical Review, Cost Estimate

-J&M Capital has appointed RAM to complete a feasibility review of the HPAB proposal technical solution and the capital costs to construct a facility to recycle spent equine bedding.
+J&M Capital appointed RAM to complete a feasibility review of the HPAB proposal technical solution and the capital costs to construct a facility to recycle spent equine bedding.
 RAM engaged two subject matter experts, in composting and mechanical process plants, to review the technical aspects of the proposed facility.
-RAM has used the recommended practice of the Association for the Advancement of Cost Engineering (AACE) to determine the accuracy of the estimate, based on the level of design and information available.
+RAM used the recommended practice of the Association for the Advancement of Cost Engineering (AACE) to determine the accuracy of the estimate, based on the level of design and information available.
 RAM reviewed the documents provided by HPAB.
-RAM’s scope includes:
+RAM’s scope included:

-- Review all existing technical documentation,
+- Reviewing all existing technical documentation,

-- Produce a report detailing our findings.
+- Producing a report detailing the findings.